niravassar/micronaut-reactive-asterisms/README.md

 Execute `/sendNotification` and then check mailhog to see the notification come through to the gandalf account.

+## Testing Using Spock

+I was only able to get tests working in this application by using the spock testing harness.
+The original application was built with Junit tests using `@MicronautTest` annotation.
+Once I installed asterimsms dependencies the test Netty server would not start up any longer.

+I converted all the tests to spock test harness by adding in the necessary dependencies and changing the syntax of the tests to abide by spock.
+The tests work and pass.
+Therefore Asterisms may be incompatible with Junit at this time.

 ---
 # Micronaut Reactive Asterisms Application Summary